g-onelli/Task-Elephant/README.md

 # Task-Elephant
-An android application for helping those overwhelmed by everyday task management
+An android/ios application for helping those overwhelmed by everyday task management